 As Mr McGauran himself has said "You can't say you believe it does not inflict pain and then, if evidence was to the contrary, you continue."

-Despite this, the Australian Racing Board still allows horses to be whipped at the jockeys' discretion during the final moments of a race — when horses are most exhausted and are beaten most with the whip.
+But, despite the evidence, the Australian Racing Board still allows horses to be whipped.
 Join us in calling for an end to the cruel use of whips in horse racing.